jdonaghue/es-search/README.md

 // TODO: define this

 // combinators
-fn:add > /test/g  // the '>' is the combinator - means is a descendant of
-fn:add + /test/g // the '+' is the combinator - means following sibling
+// Note all of the search right to left except for '<' which searches left to right fn:add > /test/g  // the '>' is the combinator - means is a descendant of fn:add < /test/g  // the '>' is the combinator - means is a ancestor of fn:add + /test/g // the '+' is the combinator - means following sibling
 fn:add ~ /test/g // the '~' is the combinator - means preceding sibling
 fn:add >+ /test/g // immediately following sibling